 But secrets and duplicity aren’t going to fly in a leaky world that increasingly reveals everything from salary to work practices to private memos.
 For disparate teams to work, they need managers they can trust—even when they can’t be face-to-face, she says.
 Managers will need to be able to foster that trust to build cultures that retain good team members.

 Emotional intelligence has gotten a fair amount of attention lately, but it will only become more important as the workplace changes over the next eight to 10 years.
 “If IQ is a measure of your intelligence quotient, EQ is a measure of your emotional intelligence.
-A high EQ is synonymous with being self-aware, of knowing your own strengths and weaknesses, or seeking the assistance of colleagues and mentors to help you find them, which in turn allows you to identify areas to improve,” says Craig Dalziel, senior manager with technology recruitment firm Pearson Frank.
+A high EQ is synonymous with being self-aware, of knowing your own strengths and weaknesses, or seeking the assistance of colleagues and mentors to help you find them, which in turn allows you to identify areas to improve,” says Craig Dalziel, senior manager with technology recruitment firm FRG Technology Consulting.